ochmanskide/base.images.debian.11-bullseye.mandrel.22-2.java.17.mandrel-22-2-gradle-7-5-java-17/README.md

 Welcome to Gradle 7.5!

 Here are the highlights of this release:
- - Aggregated test and JaCoCo reports
- - Marking additional test source directories as tests in IntelliJ
- - Support for Adoptium JDKs in Java toolchains
+ - Support for Java 18
+ - Support for building with Groovy 4
+ - Much more responsive continuous builds
+ - Improved diagnostics for dependency resolution

 For more details see https://docs.gradle.org/7.5/release-notes.html